 These organic materials are more absorbent compared to sand.

-These organic materials have the capability of carrying oils and dirt from parts which have been dry tumbled.
+These organic materials have the capability of carrying away oils and dirt from parts that have been dry tumbled.

 When you dry tumble, you can consider using corn cob tumbling media and ceramic and plastic media together with the metal parts being tumbled.

 Pumice, silica from volcanic ash, helps improve surfaces faster when you add it with the abrasives, and then the organic material will absorb the dirt and oils well.